Gallery Activities

 Recommended for Grades 1-6

-This activity can be used to focus students’ exploration of the museum’s galleries during a self-guided visit, an after-school visit, or before or after a school program.
+This activity can focus students’ exploration of the museum’s galleries during a self-guided visit, an after-school visit, or before or after a school program.
 This activity takes about 15 minutes to complete.

 Animal Detective

-In this more in-depth version, students practice close observation as they search for animals in the Great Mammal Hall.
+Students practice close observation while searching for animals in the Great Mammal Hall.

 Animal Detectives II

-In this more in-depth version, students practice close observation as they search for animals in the Great Mammal Hall.
+In this more in-depth version, students practice close observation while searching for animals in the Great Mammal Hall.

 Gallery Games